 Year 2 to 6

-- Younger students could use infographics and data visualizations and photos to create awareness campaign through a blog about a topic.
+Younger students could use infographics and data visualisations and photos to create awareness campaign through a blog about a topic.

 Year 6 to 10

 For Maths itself, how about creating an auto-solver?
 You can't help but learn maths along the way.

 A Visual Design task may be to redesign the user interface for a famous application.
 This can also imbue students with competitiveness.